What is a landing page?

 - Become a customer or subscriber of your online business.

-- Or any of the lead capture uses listed above, if you want to use an introductory page before sending them on to the landing page with your lead gen form.
+- Or any of the lead captures uses listed above if you want to use an introductory page before sending them on to the landing page with your lead gen form.